aryarm/as_analysis/Snakefiles/README.WASP.md

  - map2 - results from second mapping of reads to genome
  - map2_sort - sorted BAM files from second mapping
  - filter_remapped_reads - results from filter_remapped_reads.py
- - merge - merged reads that should be kept because they did not overlap a SNP or because they overlapped a SNP and all alleles remapped to the same location.
  - rmdup - Final BAM files with duplicate reads removed.
 Only *sort* files need to be kept.